BetaCALM is a Tryptophan, Thiamine, Vitamin E and Magnesium supplement designed to nutritionally support nervous and anxious horses.

 BetaCALM has a unique combination of four ingredients to nutritionally support nervous horses without affecting performance.

-The specific levels of Magnesium, Vitamin E, Tryptophan and Thiamine may help to actively reduce the stress response during training, travelling and competition.
-With Thiamine’s important role in energy metabolism and nerve transmission, and Tryptophan’s role in the inhibition of stress and fear, deficiencies of these nutrients may cause anxiety, mental confusion and failure of muscle coordination in animals.
-On top of this, Magnesium has been found to reduce reactivity in horses.
+The specific levels of magnesium, vitamin B1 (thiamine), vitamin E and tryptophan may help to actively reduce the stress response during training, travelling and competition.
+With thiamine’s important role in energy metabolism and nerve transmission, and tryptophan’s role in the inhibition of stress and fear, deficiencies of these nutrients may cause anxiety, mental confusion and failure of muscle coordination.
+On top of this, magnesium has been found to reduce reactivity in horses.

-- Performance – Helps to calm your horse without affecting performance.
+- Helps calm your horse without affecting performance.

-- Safe – Does not contain any prohibited substances.
+- Safe to use – does not contain any prohibited substances.*

 *NB- BetaCALM contains no known prohibited substances.
 However, it is important to check the rules and regulations of competition, as this is the responsibility of the rider, trainer and owner.